edgelesssys/marblerun/docs/quickstart.md

 Please also install [Helm](https://helm.sh/docs/intro/install/) ("the package manager for Kubernetes").

-## Step 1: Install Coordinator onto the cluster
+## Step 1: Install the Coordinator onto the cluster

 Add the Edgeless Systems chart repository to Helm.